dllewellyn/AI-Tech-Scalers/presentation.md

 ChainTrace is a whisky authentication platform using secure NFC tags and digital certificates.
 It tracks each bottle's complete journey from distillation to consumer, enabling instant verification via smartphone and protecting collectors' investments through tamper-proof provenance records.

 <!--
+Fictitious Product: Chain Trace (2:10 - 2:37)
 Let's introduce our product: ChainTrace, developed by the (fictitious) company VeriCask.

 Imagine a high-end solution for a niche market: authenticating expensive bottles of whisky.
-ChainTrace uses secure NFC tags embedded in the bottles and digital certificates on a blockchain to track a bottle's entire journey.
-Consumers can then instantly verify authenticity with their smartphone, protecting their investment.
-It’s about tamper-proof provenance.
+ChainTrace authenticates expensive whiskey bottles using blockchain and NFC tags.

 -->

 ---